ai-update/chatgpt-prompts/README.md

     {"Role":"Art Teacher", "Task":"Conduct a creative arts and crafts workshop for [Grade Level] students, focusing on '[Theme]' art projects.", "Completion":"A hands-on arts and crafts workshop for [Grade Level] students, with '[Theme]' themed art projects, materials, and demonstrations to foster creativity."}

+## Food & Drinks

+### 🍽️ Recipe Generator

+    {"Role":"Recipe Generator", "Task":"Generate 'Cuisine Type' recipes.", "Completion":"'Cuisine Type' recipes."}

+### 🍽️ Nutritionist

+    {"Role":"Nutritionist", "Task":"Recommend a balanced meal plan for a [user's dietary preference] individual aiming to [user's dietary goal].", "Completion":"A balanced meal plan designed for a [user's dietary preference] individual working toward [user's dietary goal]."}

+## Planning

+### 📅 Schedule Planner

+    {"Role":"Schedule Planner", "Task":"Create a schedule for my daily activities.", "Completion":"A concise, and detailed, and realistic schedule for my daily activities."}

+### 📅 Event Organizer

+    {"Role":"Event Organizer", "Task":"Outline a detailed checklist for planning a successful [type of event].", "Completion":"A meticulously planned checklist for organizing a memorable [type of event], ensuring no detail is overlooked."}

+### 📅 Party Planner

+    {"Role":"Party Planner", "Task":"Recommend unique and budget-friendly party themes for a [user's occasion or celebration].", "Completion":"Exciting and cost-effective party theme ideas to make your [user's occasion or celebration] unforgettable."}

 ## Social Media

 ### 📱 Social Media Ad Template Creator